 Fluxed pellets have limestone or other basic flux additives combined with the iron concentrates before pelletizing.
-Two facilities, ArcelorMittal and Minntac, produce fluxed pellets, although all have experimented with them.
-United Taconite, Hibbing Taconite, Keewatin Taconite and Northshore are producing a partially fluxed pellet containing a low percentage of limestone additives.
+Some facilities produce fluxed pellets while others produce a partially fluxed pellet containing a low percentage of limestone additives.

 A flux credit is allowed against Production Tax.
 M.S.
 298.24, subd.
 1 (f) allows the weight of flux added to be subtracted from the pellet weight for Production Tax purposes.
 The taxable weight is the dry weight, less the weight of the flux.
 The weight of the flux is determined by a metallurgical calculation based on the analyses of the finished pellet, the concentrate and the flux stone.
 All tables in the Minnesota Mining Tax Guide with production statistics use an equivalent or calculated weight for fluxed pellets.